Child Care Services - business guide

 Note: All businesses operating in Calgary are required to register their business, obtain a business identification number (BID) or Business ID, and obtain land use approval for the business location even if it does not require a licence.
 Certain businesses that do not need a municipal licence may still require licensing, permits or inspections from other regulatory bodies.

 All businesses in Calgary require land use approval.
 Each space in a building has its own specified, approved use that cannot be changed without an approval, permit or both.
-Contact our Planning Services Centre to investigate land use approval for your business.
+Visit home-based business or commercial-based businesses for more information, or contact our Planning Services Centre to investigate land use approval for your business.

 Business ownership changes

-A business ID is not transferable from one person to another or from one person's business premises to another.
+A business licence or business ID is not transferable from one person to another or from one person's business premises to another.

-A business operating from more than one location requires a separate Business ID for each premises.
+A business operating from more than one location requires a separate business licence for each premises.